While the NordicTrack GX2.0 upright exercise bike is an attractive model with many cool-sounding features, it won’t make any Recommended Buy lists.

 *Wireless network required.
 Module sold separately.

 UPDATE: The GX2.0 model is no longer available.
-Check out the new model NordicTrack exercise bikes for comparable ones to choose from.
+Check out the comparable NordicTrack Commercial VU 19 as an alternative.